malaybaku/VmmJekyllTest/pages/english/tips/streaming.md

 Keyboard and touchpad objects are semi-transparent and thus maybe looks not good, when in composit image.
 In this case hide them, or replace the device textures (see [Change Device Textures](./change_textures)).

+**NOTE:** OBS has one more useful choice of "Game Capture".
+Game capture supports to capture transparent window as is, and this feature will work very well for VMagicMirror with transparent background.
+If your PC has enough capacity to do so, please consider using game capture instead of normal window capture.

 #### Check CPU Usage
 {: .doc-sec2 }